-There are plenty of opportunities for an entrepreneur, like yourself, to start a fitness business.
+There are fitness franchise opportunities for entrepreneurs that will teach you everything step by step on how to start a fitness business.
 If you’re looking to change people’s lives, as well as to live a prosperous and rewarding life, then you owe it to yourself to consider starting your own fitness boot camp business.

 That’s why fitness boot camps are on the rise.
 Boot camps bring the benefits of personal training to a group setting, and they’re also easy-to-follow and only take up a small amount of your time.
 It’s the best way to make big profits while still giving each of your clients the attention they deserve.